opil/documentation/docs/final_documentation_structure/SP/Central_SP_User_Guide1_API.md

 ## Creation of Annotations in maptogridmap package

+Annotations can be defined through RViz **2D Nav Goal** button.
+This button listens to the topic `/annotation/goal`.
-Annotations can be loaded from file annotations.ini located in maptogridmap/launch folder, which is put as a parameter textfile inside the startmaptogridmap.launch file.
+Anternatively, annotations can be loaded from file annotations.ini located in maptogridmap/launch folder, which is put as a parameter textfile inside the startmaptogridmap.launch file.
 In this example the first three annotations were used in Zagreb demo in Task planner, and P1 is put as an additional example for the IML map:
 ```
 [loadingArea]
 # coordinates